nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `CSV_FILE_PATH` should be relative to the JAR file location

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If there is a duplicate members(same name) being imported using the CSV file, the details from the CSV file will overwrite the existing details, except for the attendance data.
+If there are duplicate members(same name) being imported using the CSV file, the details from the CSV file will overwrite the existing details, except for the attendance data.
 This action is **irreversible**.
 </div>